GNU-Ymir/gymir/README.md

 # What is GYMIR ?

-GYMIR is a GPL implementation of the Ymir compiler that use the GCC as a back end.
+GYMIR is a GPL implementation of the Ymir compiler that use the GCC as a back end, and boostrap ymirc compiler.

 # Compilation for local usage and tests